-The conference was held in Rancho Palos Verdes of California, where Spiegel said that Facebook copying the popular features of Snapchat “bothers my wife more than it bothers me.”
-He added that his company has a mission “that runs counter to traditional social media.”
+The conference was held in Rancho Palos Verdes of, California, where Spiegel said that Facebook is copying the popular features of Snapchat “bothers my wife more than it bothers me.”
+He added that his company’s mission ” runs counter to traditional social media.”

 It is natural that people won’t find it useful to sign up for another platform like Snapchat when the already more established and popular Facebook lets them do the same thing!
 According to analysts, Facebook’s success has resulted in halting Snap’s growth.